 - Slowly whisk in 1 to 2 cups of strained liquid, whisking well.

 - Season with salt and pepper and cook until thickened.

-Tips on cooking Crock Pot Pot Roast
+Tips for the Best Crock Pot Pot Roast

 - Prepared horseradish is just pre-gated fresh horseradish you find in the refrigerated section of your grocery store.
 The only ingredients should be horseradish, salt and possibly vinegar.

 - The horseradish is the secret to success and flavor for this pot roast recipe, so don’t SKIP on that.
 I know most people prefer dry onion soup mix, but I am telling you that horseradish will blow you away.